 Legal Aid Association of California LiveChat Project

 The Legal Aid Association of California (LAAC) is currently seeking law student volunteers as Live Chat Operators to help people navigate LawHelpCA.org, the official statewide resource for self-help legal referrals and information.
 Live Chat helps people navigate the website.
 Live Chat volunteers provide direct, person-to-person help for someone in a stressful and alienating legal situation who needs a kind, human response.
 After a few training sessions in Oakland, you can participate from any computer with internet access.
 Volunteers do not need to have any prior legal knowledge and will receive training, supervision, and support from LAAC staff.
+All JD class years and LL.M.s are welcome to apply.

 How to apply: Contact Timothy Ng at email@example.com or 510-893-3000 x 102.

 After Innocence provides re-entry assistance for exonerees–people who have been imprisoned for crimes they did not commit–and advocates for policy reform on their behalf.
 Law student volunteers will be working on a “clean slate” project to ensure that exonerees’ criminal records and general background checks accurately reflect their criminal histories.
 This work is important in helping exonerees find jobs and housing, and restore rights and dignity after release.
 Other types of legal projects and policy work (research and drafting of legislation) may be available as well.
 Training will be provided.
 One semester commitment (minimum 25 hours), with option to continue the following semester.
+All JD class years and LL.M.s are welcome to apply.

 How to apply: Email firstname.lastname@example.org with a short paragraph about why this project looks interesting, along with a resume.